-The judges write that this ‘publication pushes the format of Artist book the most, and is engaged with it’s format.
+Judges of the Best Artist Book for the AAANZ Prize, 2017 — Martyn Jolly and Christopher LG Hill — write that this ‘publication pushes the format of Artist book the most, and is engaged with its format.
 As one of the few projects not heavily engaged with research as a format, it is important.
-It is good that art can step outside of a retrospective mode, and this does that engaging with […]
+It […]

 In the August 2014 edition of Art Monthly Australia there is a review of Exhibition: To Do (2014) and Missing: four sculptuations by Gail Hastings (2014), by Judith Blackall.
 The Library now holds the article, Gail Hastings: Sculptuations.